 - A. Teachers report that existing teaching materials, such as Bridges for math, do not include adequate high-end extensions.
 It is critical that district level Content Specialists should create unit-by-unit high end extensions that teachers can use in robust differentiation activities that go with particular math or reading units, science challenges, etc..
 Every teacher should not have to develop these differentiation activities themselves.
 The District should provide to all teachers in all schools appropriate differentiation materials suitable for a wide range of TAG and high achieving students for all standard curriculum. - B. Require principals and teachers of all schools teaching grades K through 6 to implement, at all grade levels in all classes, one of the two methods of flexible grouping described below.
-With both types, students are grouped based on ability in ways that reduce the range of achievement levels in the class..
-Figure 2 shows an example of the ability levels a teacher might have to differentiate for in a traditional classroom.
+With both types, teachers define groups of students based on similar ability level and decide how to mix them and finally how to assign them to teachers in ways that reduce the range of achievement levels in the class.
+Figure 2 shows an example of the ability levels a teacher might have to differentiate for in an traditional classroom.

-Far Above Average Ability Above Average Ability Average Ability Student Average Ability Student Average Ability Student Below Average Ability Below Average Ability Far Below Average Ability Far Above Average Ability Above Average Ability A verage Ability Student Average Ability Student Average Ability Student Below Average Ability Below Average Ability Far Below Average Ability Above Average Ability Average Ability Student Average Ability Student Average Ability Student Below Average Ability Below Average Ability Far Below Average Ability Above Average Ability A verage Ability Student Average Ability Student Average Ability Student Below Average Ability Below Average Ability Far Below Average Ability
+Far Above Average Ability Above Average Ability Average Ability Student Average Ability Student Average Ability Student Below Average Ability Below Average Ability Far Below Average Ability Far Above Average Ability Above Average Ability Average Ability Student Average Ability Student Average Ability Student Below Average Ability Below Average Ability Far Below Average Ability Above Average Ability Average Ability Student Average Ability Student Average Ability Student Below Average Ability Below Average Ability Far Below Average Ability Above Average Ability Average Ability Student Average Ability Student Average Ability Student Below Average Ability Below Average Ability Far Below Average Ability